legendu-net/blog/en/content/2020/09/tips-on-github-actions/tips-on-github-actions.markdown

     Please refer to
     [Is it possible to install and configure Docker on MacOS runner?](https://github.community/t/is-it-possible-to-install-and-configure-docker-on-macos-runner/16981) for more details.

+## Issues and Solutions

+### Error: The process '/usr/bin/git' failed with exit code 1

+Sympton: A GitHub Actions workflow fail to checkout a branch of a repository and throws the following error message.

+> Error: The process '/usr/bin/git' failed with exit code 1

+Possible Causes and Solutions: It's possible that you use a branch name (e.g., used `main` while the repo does not have a `main` branch) which does not exist.
+If so,
+use the correct branch name might fix the issue.

 ## Branch Matching